Ede-Oballa

-Ede-Oballa is a suburban area of Nsukka located south of the main town.
+Ede-Obala is a suburban area of Nsukka located south of the main town.

-Ede-Oballa is made up of three autonomous communities, Ede-Ukwu, Ede-Enu and Owerre Ede-Oballa with their traditional rulers.
+Ede-Obala is made up of three autonomous communities, Ede-Ukwu, Ede-Nta and Owerre Ede-Obala with their traditional rulers.
 Each of the communities has villages and each of the villages is headed by a village head known as Onyishi.
-Ede-Oballa is located in Nsukka local government area.
+Ede-Obala is located in Nsukka local government area.
 The town is bounded by Opi (archaeological site), Eha-alumona, Lejja and Nru Nsukka.